Ross IT Policies

 If you would like to request Mediasite access for another person, please fill out this form.

-Mediasite Management Practices
+Mediasite Content Management Policy

 Ross IT manages a video lecture capture system called Mediasite which provides the ability to create video content related to classes and events.
-This policy describes the process that is followed by Ross IT support staff regarding the Mediasite content pertaining to content retention, storage time, storage locations etc.
+This policy describes the process that is followed by Ross IT support staff regarding the Mediasite content pertaining to content retention, storage time, storage locations, etc.

 Security/Privacy Policies: